nyergler/nyergler.github.io/content/posts/2004-07-01-5-reasons-canada-is-paradise.md

     No smoking in bars and restaurants
   </li>
   <li>
-    They say “line up” instead of “queue” or “line” (<span class="caps">OK</span>, so it may not be paradise, but it is cute)
+    They say “line up” instead of “queue” or “line” (OK, so it may not be paradise, but it is cute)
   </li>
   <li>
     No George W. Bush (and seemingly no one who really likes him, but it may have been the company we were keeping)